Category Archives: Book Reviews

 • How much power does my religious leader hold?

-• Do worshippers believe he or she has some sort of God hotline and thus can tell us how God wants us to live our lives?
+• Do worshipers believe he or she has some sort of God hotline and thus can tell us how God wants us to live our lives?

 • Does a religious leader try to scare people faith?

-For those of raised in IFB churches and Evangelical churches this list pretty well describes most of the churches we have been a part of.
-In other words tens of millions of Americans attend churches that have dangerous abusive tendencies.
+For those of raised in IFB churches and Evangelical churches this list pretty well describes most of the churches of which we have been a part.
+In other words, tens of millions of Americans attend churches that have dangerous abusive tendencies.
 How can this be?
 Simple.
-When a religious text becomes the authority over every aspect of life, and its teachings implicitly obeyed, abuse is sure to follow. (and we see the same thing in the Muslim faith and Orthodox Judaism)
+When a religious text becomes the authority over every aspect of life, and its teachings implicitly obeyed, abuse is sure to follow (and we see the same thing in the Muslim faith and Orthodox Judaism).

 Heimlich raises one controversial point towards the end of the book when she deals with female and male circumcision.
 Most everyone would agree that female circumcision (the cutting of the clitoris) is morally wrong and should be criminally prosecuted.
 But what about male circumcision?
 Heimlich makes a compelling case that male circumcision is just as barbaric and immoral as female circumcision.
-Fortunately, male circumcision is in decline with barley 55% of newborns being circumcised. (high of 80% in the 1970’s)
+Fortunately, male circumcision is in decline with barely 55% of newborns being circumcised (high of 80% in the 1970s).

 I hope Breaking Their Will is widely read.
 May it spur a mass exodus out of churches that promote and teach religious child abuse.
 May it also make government authorities aware of the extent of abuse that goes on in faith communities.